timginker/wex/README.md

 $$
 ```

-Now, We can compute the weight of each observation using the `wex`
+We can compute the weight of each observation using the `wex` function,
-function, and compare the local level estimates obtained from the
+and compare the local level estimates obtained from the weighted average
-weighted average of the observed data with the associated estimates
+of the observed data with the associated estimates obtained from the
-obtained from the Kalman filter and smoother.
+Kalman filter and smoother.

 ``` r
 wts=wex(Tt=matrix(1),